 - How could altitude be accurately converted into building floor level for pressure-based estimation systems?

-How can it be possible to get accurate and reliable floor-level actionable emergency locations?
+How can accurate and reliable floor-level actionable emergency locations always be possible?